ken-power/SelfDrivingCarND-BehavioralCloning/writeup.md

 ```

-The following shows 10 random examples.
+The following shows 10 random examples taken from both of the training tracks.
 The images on the left are the original images captured from the simulator.
 The images on the right show the results of applying augmentations.
 The titles show which augmentations have been applied.

 ![alt text][image_augmented_multiple]

+### Data exploration

-After the collection process, I had over 57,000 data points.
-I then preprocessed this data by ...
+After the collection process, I had over 38,000 data points.

+This shows a summary of the data from a basic exploration where I use the [DataManager class](vehicle_control/model/data_manager.py) in a notebook:

+![alt_text][image_data_exploration]

+Each row contains the filenames for the images captured from the center, left, and right cameras, as well as corresponding data for the steering angle, throttle, reverse, and speed at the point in time the images were captured.

+This bar chart shows the overall distribution of the steering angle data:

 ![alt_text][image_data_dist]